 More and more, voice search is taking hold, and many savvy SEO tacticians are using that to their advantage.
 Here are some quick stats from backlinko.com:

 - 41% of adults perform at least one voice search every day

 - Voice searches performed in Google are up 35x since 2008

 - 20% of all searches on mobile are voice searches

 If your site and pages are already ranking high, that will definitely help.
 But including a question and an answer within your content is the secret sauce.
 Google’s voice search algorithm also likes to pull from the snippets they’ve already created, so that’s something you should optimize for, too (which is why that’s our next tip).

 A featured snippet is also known as the “Zero Position” because it lands at the top of search pages—which means it also steals traffic from the page that technically ranks the highest.
 Once again, landing here is all about providing the best answer possible for a user’s specific search.

 The starting point is to look for keywords you already rank for, and then cross-reference those with keywords that have featured snippets.
 Most featured snippets are from pages that are found on the first page, so being in the top 10 for a keyword will help.
 From there, you can create 40- to 60-word blocks of content on your pages that are ideal for landing in those snippets.
 However, while featured snippets are often found in paragraph form, they come as lists, tables, and videos, too—so create your content accordingly.

 Hopefully this gives you a better understanding of what technical SEO is, why it’s so important, and some small steps you can do to improve your rankings.
 Obviously, if you need a helping hand that’s what we’re here for, so let us know.
 Because whether you handle your technical SEO on your own or partner with a technical SEO agency, it’s an important factor in your online efforts.

 Interested in peaking behind the curtain to see how your site is performing?
-That’s exactly why we offer our Technical SEO Audit.
+That’s exactly why we offer our Technical SEO Assessment.